JoanyMarino/DataQualityInHealth/Proposal_2aPackagesExploratory.md

 ### 1. Descriptive overviews and data exploration

+#### GUI-based

-* GUI-based: ExPanDaR includes exporting reports as R Markdown Notebooks, while explore generates HTML reports.
-Both packages include additional features for statistical inference, such as regression analysis and decision trees,
+-   `r pkg("ExPanDaR")` includes exporting reports as R Markdown Notebooks, while `r pkg("explore")` generates HTML reports.
+Both packages include additional features for statistical inference, such as regression analysis and decision trees.

+-   `r pkg("discoveR")`

+#### Focus on reporting

-* dlookr stands out for incorporating two different types of reports with detailed information on DQ issues and exploratory data analysis, respectively, in the form of PDF or HTML files.
-In contrast, {summarytools} generates a brief, but concise HTML report, which can be triggered by a single command call.
-The latter applies also to {DataExplorer}, but this package produces a more comprehensive report than {summarytools} including a wider range of figures, such as for example correlation heat maps.
-Another package which includes a report is {SmartEDA}.
-The report of this package is similar to {DataExplorer}'s report, but includes pairwise scatter plots for all pairs of variables instead of a correlation heat map.
-Also, the data overview is more extensive compared to {DataExplorer}.
-A principal component analysis is included in the report produced by {DataExplorer
+-  `r pkg("dlookr")` stands out for incorporating two different types of reports with detailed information on DQ issues and exploratory data analysis, respectively, in the form of PDF or HTML files.

+-   `r pkg("summarytools")` generates a brief, but concise HTML report, which can be triggered by a single command call.

+- `r pkg("DataExplorer")` produces a more comprehensive report from a single function, including a wider range of figures, such as correlation heat maps.
+Also provides a principal component analysis.

+- `r pkg("SmartEDA")` produces a report similar to `r pkg("DataExplorer")`, but includes pairwise scatter plots for all pairs of variables instead of a correlation heat map.
+Also, the data overview is more extensive compared to `r pkg("DataExplorer")`.

+#### Descriptive overview without stand-alone reports

-*  The packages {clickR}, {mStats}, {skimr}, {StatMeasures} and {xray} are examples for packages that mainly give a descriptive variable overview but do not include stand-alone reports.
+These packages mainly give a descriptive variable overview

+-  `r pkg("clickR")`

+-  `r pkg("mStats")`

+-  `r pkg("skimr")`

+-  `r pkg("StatMeasures")`

+-  `r pkg("xray")`

+#### Focus on visualization

-*  visdat follows a unique approach by providing mainly graphical output.
-While the package \texttt{inspectdf} also equips each of its functions with a matching plot, it differs from \texttt{visdat} in providing the output in a tabular format.
-Both packages are able to compare two data sets, but \texttt{inspectdf} offers more functionalities in this regard.
+-  `r pkg("visdat")` follows a unique approach by providing mainly graphical output.
+While the package `r pkg("inspectdf")` also equips each of its functions with a matching plot, it differs from `r pkg("visdat")` in providing the output in a tabular format.
+Both packages are able to compare two data sets, but `r pkg("inspectdf")` offers more functionalities in this regard.